South Cumminsville, Cincinnati: History

 South Cumminsville was originally the southern portion of a larger settlement known as Cumminsville, which is notable for having earned the moniker "Helltown" for a number of peculiarities in opposition to the prevailing moralistic values of the region in the early-1800s, such as horse racing.
 Cumminsville was incorporated in 1865 and annexed into Cincinnati eight years later.
 In the early 1900s, growth attracted many German Catholics.
 Cumminsville also attracted a number of African-Americans, who moved to the area of Follett and Dreman avenues.
 This sub-neighborhood became known as South Cumminsville, according to history books.
 Boosted by the opening of the Millvale apartments in the 1950s, South Cumminsville evolved into a predominantly African-American community.
 Many of the newcomers in the northern portions of Cumminsville became to identify themselves with Northside, while South Cumminsville retained its identity.

 There was a series of unsolved murders in Cumminsville in the early 1900s.
-From 1904-1910, five women were killed within a mile of the Spring Grove and Winton Road corner in Cumminsville, earning the neighborhood the nickname "the murder zone" and sparking fear that Cincinnati was experiencing its first serial killer.
+From 1904 to 1910, five women were killed within a mile of the Spring Grove and Winton Road corner in Cumminsville, earning the neighborhood the nickname "the murder zone" and sparking fear that Cincinnati was experiencing its first serial killer.